-Figure 1: Project work package structure and outputs
+Figure 1: Project work package structure and outputs Figure 2: Process map detailing the simulation framewor Figure 3: Diagrammatic representation of allocation of th Figure 4: Share of quotas for Ireland based on landings (r and in 2021 (green, post-brexit) Figure 5: Example of proportion retained at age, reflectir

-Figure 2: Process map detailing the simulation framework
+List of tables

-Figure 3: Diagrammatic representation of allocation of the TAC through a 2 stage process 11 Figure 4: Share of quotas for Ireland based on landings (red), relative stability in 2020 (RS, blue) and in 2021 (green, post-brexit) 12 Figure 5: Example of proportion retained at age, reflecting discard patterns 37 List of tables Table 1: Final fleet definitions used in the model.
-The potting fleet was not included as they do not land any of the quota stocks 08 Table 2: Stocks included in the final model.
-09 Table 3: Biological model conditioning for analytical stocks 11 Table 4: Fleet conditioning assumptions in the model 14 Table 5: Summary of the landing obligation rules for de minimis and high survivability in place in the Celtic Seas for 20212023 (from COMMISSION DELEGATED REGULATION (EU) 2020/2015) 15
+: Final fleet definitions used in the model.
+The potting fleet was not included as they do not land any of the quota stocks Table 2: Stocks included in the final model.
+09 Table 3: Biological model conditioning for analytical stocks 11 Fleet conditioning assumptions in the model 14 Table 5: Summary of the landing obligation rules for de minimis and high survivability in place in the Celtic Seas for 20212023 (from COMMISSION DELEGATED REGULATION (EU) 2020/2015) 15